elarivie/atom-python-linters/CONTRIBUTING.md

 ### Development environment

-There are no restriction about the development environment to use but You should use the [atom](https://atom.io/) editor with the following package:
+There are no restriction about the development environment to use but you should use the [atom](https://atom.io/) editor with the following package:
 * apm install [editorconfig](https://atom.io/packages/editorconfig)
 * apm install [linter-xo](https://atom.io/packages/linter-xo)